operator-framework/enhancements/enhancements/sdk-migrate-bundle.md

 This would add 2 more flags to the CLI:

-- `[--image-base]` optional flag that indicates the base container name for the bundles; e.g. `quay.io/example/memcached-operator-bundle`
+- `[--image-tag-base]` optional flag that indicates the base container name for the bundles; e.g. `quay.io/example/memcached-operator-bundle`
 - `[--build-cmd]` optional flag that indicates the fully qualified build command;

 These flags would output a bundle image for each bundle created.
 We would use the `<dirname>` for the tags.

-The `--image-base` needs to be valid docker image name without the tag.
+The `--image-tag-base` needs to be valid docker image name without the tag.
 We will use the bundle directory for the imagetag.

 Since we can't always anticipate what folks want to do with their builds, we'll